Aziztester/AssessmentControl/README.md

 11. If there is no conflicts, you can push to github.
     Being on your branch, type `git push`

+12. Once you collected all the changes on your remote branch, you can go ahead and create Pull request in GitHub.

-12. Repeat steps 3-11 for each change
+13. Repeat steps 3-12 for each complete task